-Kate enjoy sports and everything outdoors.
+Kate enjoy sports and everything outdoors that Kerikeri and Northland provides.
 She loves to spend her free time surfing, skiing or, when the weather allows, camping.

 Catherine joins Watershed with more than 20 years’ experience in the property industry and offers valuable expertise and practical knowledge in residential property management, project management and business development.
 Most recently, she spent five years with Auckland Council Property Ltd (ACPL) managing regional parks and Heritage properties throughout the Auckland district.
 In this capacity, Catherine was involved in several vital and strategic project upgrades for the Council.

 Catherine is highly professional, client focused and building, managing and delivering successful relationships with a delightful sense of humour and a down-to-earth disposition.
 Her widespread industry knowledge, including 15 years with Barfoot & Thompson Real Estate in the Auckland market, is invaluable in every regard.

 Enhancing the diversity in her experience, Catherine spent six years living in Queenstown working in the Property, Education and Tourism industries.
 This period offered her the opportunity to further her career development while enjoying the great outdoor lifestyle synonymous with this wonderful part of New Zealand.